-The legislative instrument, or determination, applies the Tribunal's 2019 annual review decision of a 2 per cent remuneration increase (rounded as appropriate) to Specified Statutory Offices from 1 July 2019.
+The legislative instrument, or determination, formalises the Tribunal's review decision to determine no adjustment to remuneration for Specified Statutory Offices from 1 July 2020.

-The determination supersedes the previous Determination Remuneration Tribunal (Specified Statutory Offices - Remuneration and Allowances) Determination 2018 (as amended).
+The determination supersedes the previous Determination Remuneration Tribunal (Specified Statutory Offices - Remuneration and Allowances) Determination 2019 (as amended).